 To get a better feel for your overall credit standing, request a copy of your credit report.
 Because your request was declined, you should have received an adverse action notice that told you why you were declined or provided instructions to obtain that information from the lender.

 If a credit score was used the credit card company might also disclose the score it used, including the risk factors from your credit history that most affected the score.
 They also should provide instructions to obtain a free report from the credit reporting company they used in making their decision.

-In either case, consider purchasing your VantageScore at the same time.
-It costs less than $10, and you will get both a number reflecting where your history falls in the range of risk and an explanation of the factors from your credit report that most affected the score.
+In either case, consider purchasing your credit score at the same time.
+You will get both a number reflecting where your history falls in the range of risk and an explanation of the factors from your credit report that most affected the score.

 A poor credit score would indicate that more than your income is an issue.
 Even if your score is good, the factors will help you identify what you need to focus your efforts on to become even more creditworthy.